TiagoMaiaL/cs193p-SwiftUI/notes/lecture-2.md

    }
    ```
    - Depending on the complexity of a View, it would be infeasible to state the explicit return type
-     - The View hierarchy is encoded within the View type
+     - The SwiftUI view hierarchy is precisely represented by the concrete implementations of the protocol `View`
    - That's the problem *opaque types* solve (`some View`)
    - Notice `TupleView<(Text, Text)>` is a View internal to SwiftUI:
      - It's managed and built by SwiftUI's @ViewBuilder abstraction